lhmtrinh/Remote-Sensing-Wealth-Index/data/readme.md

 ## Notable Exclusions
 - **2018**: This year does not have weighted average asset index.

-# `large_files/district_code.csv` - Consistent District Code
+# `district_data.csv` - Consistent District Code

 ## Description
-Code of district, name over years
+Code of district, name over years and the long, lat, area in square meters